hard-nett/docs/infra/README.md

 The reference architecture is specified ad Infrastructure As Code (IAC) using [Terraform](https://www.terraform.io/) and can be used as a starting point to deploy blockchain nodes.

 ::: tip
-More Terraform infrastructure configurations will be open sourced soon, including configurations with other cloud providers.
+More Terraform  configurations will be open sourced soon.
  :::

  ## Resources